Welcome to Year 6!

 The Teachers and Teaching Assistants in Year 6 are:

-Team Leader: Miss Messina-Reeve
+Team Leader: Mrs Roberts

-Year 6 is a very important time in your child's education; we hope to ensure that it is a very happy and rewarding time filled with exciting opportunities.
-Over the year, your child will continue to be encouraged to become more independent and to take ownership of their own education.
+Year 6 is a important time in your child's education; we hope to ensure that it is a very happy and rewarding time filled with exciting opportunities.
+Over the year, your child will continue to be encouraged to become more independent and to take ownership of their education.
 Throughout Year 6, we will focus on helping your child reach the standard required for the end of Key Stage 2, for which they will sit tests in the Summer Term.
 We strongly believe that, by working together, we can help ensure that your child will reach their full potential.

 Are you listening?
 What is 27 plus 45?
 Come on, faster now.
 We haven’t got all day.
 Find out about super strict schools by travelling back in time to a Victorian classroom.
 Make sure that you’re on your best behaviour though, as punishments are unquestionably terrible.
 Discover a time when great minds thought new thoughts and ingenious inventors created so many things that we take for granted today: the electric light bulb, the telephone and the first flushing toilet.
 Let’s forge ahead to research a time when Victoria was Queen and Albert was Prince Consort, and when some people lived in slums while others prospered.
 Take on the role of an important reformer and present your good causes to the Queen.
 Can you gain the support of a wealthy sponsor?
 Full steam ahead to the Victorian age.

 This year, we will begin our sessions with a GPS focus (Grammar, Punctuation & Spelling) - this will help develop our children into independent and confident writers, with the tools they need to succeed.
 We will focus on a range of genres linked to Victorian life.